tonywu7/feedly-link-aggregator/README.md

 Filter options can be specified multiple times to enable multiple filters, Only URLs that pass _all_ filters are exported.

 You can filter on URL components, feed and post titles, and dates published.
-For a list of filterable attributes (they are the same as the naming template placeholders), see the command help: `python -m feedly export urls --help`.
+For a list of filterable attributes (they are the same as the naming template placeholders), see the command help: `python -m aggregator export urls --help`.

 ### Cluster spider